We will track here amendments to this resource that reflect changes in law and practice.

 Meaning of capital market

-There is no definition of "capital market" in the Directive, the ISD or MiFID (which now contains the relevant definition of transferable securities), which is unfortunate as such a definition could be helpful in deciding whether a security is "transferable".
-However, the European Commission (www.practicallaw.com/1-107-6244) has published non-binding guidance online dealing with the interpretation of MiFID in a question and answer format (MiFID Q&As).
+There is no definition of "capital market" in the Directive, the Investment Services Directive (www.practicallaw.com/1-200-9282) (ISD) or the Markets in Financial Instruments Directive (MiFID) (which now contains the relevant definition of transferable securities), which is unfortunate as such a definition could be helpful in deciding whether a security is "transferable".
+However, the European Commission has published non-binding guidance online dealing with the interpretation of MiFID in a question and answer format (MiFID Q&As).
 This includes guidance which indicates that "capital market" should have a broad interpretation:

 "The notion of ‘capital market’ is not explicitly defined ... .
 It is a broad one and is meant to include all contexts where buying and selling interest[s] in securities meet"